 Just because the cap is reached does not mean that the campaign ends or public donations stop.
 In fact, the goal of every campaign is for public donations to exceed the cap, so that the charity benefits from ‘generosity momentum’.

-If you donate by card the form you fill in online will ask whether you are a UK taxpayer and have paid enough income tax in the current tax year to cover the amount of your donation, and you will also be asked if you would like the charity to recover the Gift Aid relief, which is 25% of the value of your donation.
-If you answer yes to all 3 questions, the answers will be recorded by Pledgit and passed on to the charity which will then be able to reclaim the extra 25% from HMRC.
+When you donate, you will be asked whether you want the charity you have given to recover Gift Aid (equivalent to 25% of the value of your donation).
+If you answer yes, you will be asked to complete and submit an online form which asks various questions - such as whether are a UK taxpayer and have paid enough income tax in the current tax year to cover the amount of your donation.
+If you answer yes to all questions, the answers will be recorded by Pledgit, and Gift Aid will be collected from HMRC either by Pledgit on the charity's behalf (if that is what the charity wants) or by the charity itself.
 So a donation of £40 with Gift Aid successfully reclaimed will be worth £50 to the charity before deduction of fees (see below).

-The third charge is for the payment processing charges which Pledgit incurs on credit and debit card transactions and PayPal transactions.
+The only other deduction is for the payment processing charges which Pledgit incurs on credit and debit card transactions.
 In common with other fundraising website, we pass these costs on to charities at their actual cost by deducting them from total donations before remitting the balance to the charity.
-Donations made by SMS text do not incur payment processing charges, so there are none to be passed on to charities where payment is made by that method.

 Pledgit has a full privacy and cookies policy which explains how we handle your personal information.
 The short version is – we do not pass your data to the charities you have donated to unless you have said that you are happy for us to do that.
 Nor do we send you marketing emails ourselves unless you have opted in to that.
 And we never, ever sell, trade or rent your details to third parties.
 If you have registered with us, your Account page enables you to change your privacy settings.